michaelspatrick/pg-collect/README.md

 Also, if you don't need Operating System metrics, you can skip them with the "--skip-os" option.
 Likewise, PostgreSQL metrics can be skipped with the "--skip-postgres" option.

 This tool utilizes the [Percona Toolkit](https://www.percona.com/software/database-tools/percona-toolkit) for [pt-summary](https://docs.percona.com/percona-toolkit/pt-summary.html) and [pt-pg-summary](https://docs.percona.com/percona-toolkit/pt-pg-summary.html).
 You can read more about other tools in the toolkit at [Percona Toolkit Documentation](https://docs.percona.com/percona-toolkit/index.html).
+If you do not have these installed, the tool will attempt to download the required tools from the Percona Github and execute them unless you utilize the "--no-downloads" option.
+These tools are read-only and make no changes to the server.
+In the event you are not permitted to download tools and run them, you can always use the "--skip-downloads" option and nothing will be downloaded.

 In addition, the gather.sql and gather_old.sql files are also downloaded and utilized unless you "--skip-downloads".
 These SQL files can be found in [pgGather](https://github.com/percona/support-snippets/tree/master/postgresql/pg_gather) and were written by Jobin Augustine of [Percona](https://percona.com).

 ## Help Output
 ```